eproxus/unite/README.md

 Using `no_tty` is important, because it disables the standard EUnit output.

-Then just run Rebar as usual: `rebar eunit`.
+Then just run Rebar 3 as usual: `rebar3 eunit`.

 ### Profiling